 |Quick Facts: Human Resources Specialists|

-$52,690 per year
+$57,420 per year

-$25.33 per hour
+$27.60 per hour

 Human resources specialists recruit, screen, interview, and place workers.
-They also may handle human resources work in a variety of other areas, such as employee relations, payroll and benefits, and training.
+They often handle other human resources work, such as those related to employee relations, compensation and benefits, and training.

-The median annual wage of human resources specialists was $52,690 in May 2010.
+The median annual wage for human resources specialists was $57,420 in May 2014.

 Compare the job duties, education, job growth, and pay of human resources specialists with similar occupations.

 Learn more about human resources specialists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.